Icinga/icinga2/doc/09-object-types.md

 ## StatusDataWriter <a id="objecttype-statusdatawriter"></a>

-Periodically writes status data files which are used by the Classic UI and other third-party tools.
+Periodically writes status and configuration data files which are used by third-party tools.

 Example: